 - Using web-based forms, web-based applications or digital services to ensure that user needs are addressed and digital transactions are more efficient and accurate.

 - Being fully functional and usable on common mobile devices.

-To address the need for federal agencies to accomplish significant upgrades within short time frames, the Brightspot CMS for Government, an out-of-the-box platform that combines enterprise power with publishing speed.
-Beyond simply complying with IDEA Act requirements, with Brightspot, federal website managers now have an opportunity to fix long-standing pain points for their teams while exceeding expectations for users.
+To address the need for federal agencies to accomplish significant upgrades within short time frames, Brightspot for Government, an out-of-the-box platform that combines enterprise power with publishing speed.
+Beyond simply complying with IDEA Act requirements, federal website managers now have an opportunity to fix long-standing pain points for their teams while exceeding expectations for users.

-The Brightspot CMS for Government was developed as a result of experience gained from launching hundreds of websites for some of the world’s largest and most well-known companies.
+Brightspot was developed as a result of the experience gained from launching hundreds of websites for some of the world’s largest and most well-known companies.
 Built to rapidly deploy and maintain new digital experiences with no reliance on IT, the platform features pre-built component libraries, powerful migration tools, an easy-to-learn publishing experience, and full compliance with 21st Century IDEA and GSA U.S. Web Design Standards.
-This means sites built with the Brightspot CMS for Government are:
+This means sites built with the Brightspot are:

 - Compatible with any organization’s publishing workflow.